cssallg001/CS463-Course-Project/instructions.md

 `cd CS463-Course-Project/`

 ## 3. Verify that 'make' and 'g++' is installed and properly up to date within your Linux/Unix distro.
-- If 'make' is not yet installed your Unix distro, you can simply run this command
+- If 'make' is not yet installed in your Unix distro, you can simply run this command
 `apt install make`
-- If 'g++' is not yet installed your Unix distro, you can simply run this command
+- If 'g++' is not yet installed in your Unix distro, you can simply run this command
 `apt install g++`

 ## 4. Run the 'make' command